 5. Is walking better than stretching for back pain?

-Both help.
-Walking improves circulation and reduces stiffness, while stretching restores mobility.
-I often recommend combining both.
+Both walking and stretching are beneficial.
+Walking improves circulation and reduces stiffness, while stretching restores flexibility and mobility.
+Combining both activities often produces the best results.

 6. Should I stretch before bed or in the morning?